(Originally posted on Redlink)

 For me, it has been truly a pleasure to be part of the Silicon Valley entrepreneurial ecosystem since then.
-I grew up surrounded with entrepreneurs (my grandfather and father) in my family and have a deep sense of fulfilment when I create products, businesses and teams.
-And I am truly grateful for having the opportunity to create my own start up and work with many other startups where I am constantly called on to do challenging things in amazing teams.
+I grew up surrounded by entrepreneurs (my grandfather and father) in my family and have a deep sense of fulfillment when I create products, businesses, and teams.
+And I am truly grateful for having the opportunity to create my own start-up and work with many other startups where I am constantly called on to do challenging things in amazing teams.

 2) What excites you to work in a start-up environment?